-The journey of menopause is mostly rocky ground.
+The journey of menopause is a path paved with unfamiliar (mostly rocky) ground.
 Besides the hot flashes and brain fog, we also get to watch our middles grow.
 Ten years ago perimenopause became a ‘thing’ in my life, whether I was ready or not.
 Somewhere along the way my midsection expanded, and now all I can think about is, “How do I get rid of my menopause belly?”

 I don’t understand how I suddenly have this belly when my eating and lifestyle hasn’t changed.
 Ugh.
 I’ve wondered more than once, “What is happening to me?”

 Let’s talk about what’s really going on when menopause belly appears out of the blue.
 Well, two different issues can be at fault for your expanding belly: true-blue fat that’s being redistributed from other parts of your body, and bloating.

 We all know what body fat is, but what is bloating?
 Bloating is uncomfortable swelling and pressure in your mid-section.
 It can be the cause of temporary weight gain, and water or gas retention.

 Changing estrogen levels is the culprit for both belly fat and bloating.
 Estrogen is needed for correct levels of water and bile in the intestinal tract, and when it decreases you get more water in your system, and more gas in your intestines.

 Isn’t this the last thing we need as menopausal women?
 Seriously.
 I’ve noticed that ‘things’ move much slower down there since I’ve jumped into the menopausal fray.
 My hands seem to swell more often, just enough to have difficulty removing my rings from my fingers.

 Reducing my salt intake has helped with the hand swelling (water retention), as well as daily exercise and probiotics.

 The short story on both belly fat and belly bloating is this: The remedies to combat these are the same.
 Add more exercise and more water to your daily life.